Refrigerant Pressures and Boiling Points: Everything You Need to Know

 • Manufacturer’s PT chart

-1. Turn off the system to check standing pressure.
+1. Turn off the system and record standing pressure.

-2. Connect gauges to the low and high side ports.
+2. Connect gauges to low and high side service ports.

-4. Compare readings with standard refrigerant pressure chart.
+4. Compare readings to a standard refrigerant pressure chart.

 • Refrigerant leaks